 International Bookstore Chains

-Several international book store chains, primarily from Singapore and Japan, stock a good supply of books in English or Japanese and have opened several locations throughout Jakarta.
-Kinokuniya (located at Sogo Plaza Senayan, Sogo Plaza Indonesia, Pondok Indah Mall, and Grand Indonesia) is one of the largest English bookstores in Indonesia.
-Aksara have also added a new store to their chain with their opening of a large store in Plaza Indonesia and one at Cilandak Town Square.
+Several international book store chains, from Singapore and Japan, stock a good supply of books in English or Japanese and have several locations throughout Jakarta.
+Kinokuniya (located at Grand Indonesia) is one of the largest English bookstores in Indonesia.
 Periplus, although not as big as Kinokuniya, also caters to English readers in Jakarta and has numerous locations in the city.
-Times Book Store is also another book store that stocks English titles.
-The flagship store is located in Lippo Karawaci next to the university, however they have other locations throughout Jakarta and carry a very good selection of books.
+Books and Beyond is also another book store that stocks English titles.
+They have locations throughout Jakarta and carry a selection of popular titles and magazines.

 These stores cater to expats and offer a selection of bestsellers and have sections on business, computers, health, travel, cooking, fiction, non-fiction, graphics, interior design and other subjects.
 The selection of titles may seem limited compared to the great bookstores in the west.
 They also offer a selection of international magazines, however magazines are more expensive than what you would pay in the country it was published in.
 Normally the issues are 2 to 4 weeks behind the date of the magazine.